 If you have a hot water tank, check that it’s programmed to heat up your water at intervals perhaps an hour in the morning and again in the evening.
-Only turning your hot water on at the times you need, rather than keeping it heated all day long, could save you up to £150 a year.
+Only turning your hot water on at the times you need, rather than keeping it heated all day long can help lower your costs too.

 3. Invest in a window sealing kit

 If you don’t have double glazing in your rented home, a good short-term solution for chillier spells is to seal your windows with film to stop heat escaping.

 Take a look at this step by step guide to sealing your windows, and remember to seek permission from your landlord.